Program Availability

 Receive Extensive Clinical Training

-Students in the Master of Science in Athletic Training program at Indiana State University gain five semesters of clinical experience under the supervision of highly skilled athletic trainers with professional experience in multiple settings, including athletics (high school, collegiate, and professional sports); industrial; clinic; and physician extender.
+Students in the MS in Athletic Training program at Indiana State gain five semesters of clinical experience under the supervision of highly skilled athletic trainers with professional experience in multiple settings (up to seven different settings).

-During the first year, you will complete local clinical experiences.
-During the second year, you will complete 26 weeks of immersive clinical experience, learning full-time under the supervision of a certified athletic trainer.
+During the first year, clinical experiences are designed to help students apply their new knowledge and skills in clinical settings.
+Local clinical sites are utilized for first-year clinical experiences.
+During the second year, you will complete 26 weeks of immersive clinical experiences, learning full-time under the supervision of a certified athletic trainer.
 The longer immersions prepare our graduates with the confidence and skills needed to become highly successful practitioners.
+The emphasis is on clinical reasoning and working towards autonomous care.

 Learn from Our Excellent Faculty